 Are you ready to help people in need, immerse yourself in the sights, sounds and culture of a new country and have the experience of a lifetime?
 With poverty, disease and a lack of skilled providers putting a strain on important services such as health and childcare in developing countries across the globe, there are many corners of the world which rely on the help of volunteer travelers like yourself.

-Many of our volunteer abroad programs cater to underprivileged women and children’s care, education and health requirements.
-Our extensive range of social programs in La Serena, Chile includes: medical, premed/prenurse internships, teaching in primary and secondary schools and volunteering in orphanages and day care centers.
+Many of our volunteers abroad programs cater to underprivileged women and children’s care, education, and health requirements.
+Our extensive range of social programs in La Serena, Chile includes: medical, premed/pre nurse internships, teaching in primary and secondary schools and volunteering in orphanages and daycare centers.
 To help you settle into your placement, we also provide the opportunity to combine all of our programs with Spanish Immersion Lessons during your time in Chile.